-With the advent of digital, you can experiment a lot more and see your results instantly which is great to try new ideas but also means that other photographers can copy styles with a little bit of trial and error.
+With the advent of digital technology, you can experiment a lot more and see your results instantly, which is great for trying new ideas but also means that other photographers can copy styles with a little bit of trial and error.

-Why is it different to shoot windsurfing, comparing with surfing and other water sports?
+Why is it different to shoot windsurfing, compared with surfing and other water sports?

 Windsurfing is an exciting sport to shoot, often made difficult by the force that makes it a sport… the wind!
 Locations such a Gran Canaria are a nightmare on your equipment because of all the water and grime in the air where the wind is blowing onshore.

 It means that from certain vantage points, you have to clean your lens every few minutes, plus it can be tricky even holding the camera still - especially a big lens - in 50 knots of wind.